birdofpreyru/sheet-music/README.md

     that can be caused by lyrics width.
 If lyrics of neighbour notes overlap, this parameter should be increased.
 - A sane fonts management.
+- Patched to correctly render multi-line lyric entries, if any.